|

 new holy vessels.
 Then they burned incense on the altar and

 lighted the lamps on the lampstand.
-They placed the bread on
+They placed the bread on the

 they had undertaken.